tractatus1889/research/README.md

 For example, when you ask ChatGPT the question:

-> Why did Jacqueline prevent Picasso's children Claude and Paloma from attending
+> Why did Jacqueline Roque prevent Picasso's children Claude and Paloma from
-> his funeral?
+> attending his funeral?

 [It responds](https://chat.openai.com/share/b565b242-057b-4785-964b-f4884401b94c):